JordanPelletier/NHL-Age-Curve-and-Draft-Analysis/README.md

 **RAPM:** xG values are merged back onto the raw PBP.
 This is then used as a dataset to produce an RAPM model, where the coefficients are used as a dataset later on.

-**Player_BIO_Scrape:** My scrapper for getting player info such as draft year, draft position, birthdate, handedness.
+**Player_BIO_Scrape:** My scrapper for getting player info such as draft year, draft position, birthdate, handedness from NHL.com.

 **PBP_Metric_Generation:** combining xG metrics, RAPM metrics, metrics from the raw PBP, and player BIO data using SQLlite3 python extension.